Nematollah Salehi Najafabadi

 Ayatollah Nematollah Salehi Najafabadi (1923/24 in Najafabad, Isfahan province - 2006 in Tehran) was an Iranian cleric, scholar and proponent of Islamic Unity, who spent most years after the Iranian revolution of 1979 under house arrest.

-The Special Court for the Clergy had ordered that he do not teach and receive students.
+The Special Court for the Clergy prohibited him from teaching and receiving students.
 His writings were censored.

 Background

 Nematollah Salehi Najafabadi was born in 1923/24 and studied in Isfahan with Rahim Arbab and Mohammad Hasan Alem Najafabadi.

 Later he continued his studies in Qom with Tabatabai and Boroujerdi.

 He wrote Shahid-e Javid (The Eternal Martyr), which he started to conceive in 1961.
-It radically reinterpreted early Shii history.
+It radically reinterpreted early Shia history.
 Despite the author's house arrest, it is in its fifth printing in Iran.
 Many books have been published in response to it, including by such distinguished ulama as Ayatollah Motahari (d.
 1979) and Ayatollah Mohammad-Reza Golpaygani (d.
 1993).

-In his essay Vahdat-e Islami, Najafabadi advocates steps towards Shii and Sunni ecumenism.
-He believes Shii ulama should be permitted to follow Sunni fiqh in certain areas and vice versa.
+In his essay Vahdat-e Islami, Najafabadi advocates steps towards Shia and Sunni ecumenism.
+He believes Shia ulama should be permitted to follow Sunni fiqh in certain areas and vice versa.
 The article was banned by the Special Court for the Clergy.

 He died in Tehran in 2006.